What is Summit Academy?

 • Help every student view school as a positive, challenging and successful experience.

-• Narrow the gap between a child’s academic achievement and academic potential as measured by standardized testing.
+• Narrow the gap between a student's academic achievement and potential as measured by standardized testing.

 • Create a supportive community that includes families, staff and teachers working together.